envoyproxy/nighthawk/README.md

 The protocol for setting up tunnel encapsulation.
 Possible values:
 [http1, http2, http3].
 The default protocol is 'http1' Combinations
 not supported currently are protocol = HTTP3 and tunnel_protocol =
-HTTP1and protocol = HTTP3 and tunnel_protocol = HTTP3When protocol is
+HTTP1 and protocol = HTTP3 and tunnel_protocol = HTTP3.
+When protocol is
-set to HTTP3 and tunneling is enabled, the CONNECT-UDP method is usedOtherwise, the HTTP CONNECT method is used
+set to HTTP3 and tunneling is enabled, the CONNECT-UDP method is used.
+Otherwise, the HTTP CONNECT method is used.

 --http3-protocol-options <string>
 HTTP3 protocol options (envoy::config::core::v3::Http3ProtocolOptions)